 Susan McClary “Rap, Minimalism and Structures of Time in Late Twentieth-Century Culture.” in Audio Culture, Daniel Warner, ed, Continuum International Publishing Group, 2004, pp 289 – 298.

-This is essay is the best piece of music writing I’ve read in quite a while.
-She articulates my personal ideology of music perfectly.
+This essay is the best piece of music writing I’ve read in quite a while.
+McClary articulates my personal ideology of music perfectly.
 Also, she quotes Prince!

 Here are some long excerpts.

 Imagine that a traveler from one hundred years ago arrives at our doorstep and asks us why the music of the late twentieth century operates so frequently on the basis of cyclic repetition.
 Not just the rap and dance genres of popular culture, but also minimalism — perhaps the single most viable extant strand of the Western art-music tradition.

 The proliferation of such patterns across genres has not been noticed very much, in large part because they do not share the same audiences.
 The devoted fans of Goldie or Missy “Misdemeanor” Elliott don’t usually attend Steve Reich concerts, nor do many of the symphony subscribers who admire the works of John Adams involve themselves in the dance-club scene or participate in raves… Yet the genres often sound astonishingly similar, especially in their ways of structuring time.

 We can now look back to the 1800s, to what must have seemed then like the infinite variety of symphonic possibilities, and recognize that they all shared an investment in dynamic narratives of subjective struggle towards triumph; we may identify them now as all participating in a specifically nineteenth-century cultural agenda.
 Indeed, that peculiar way of structuring time (mostly unremarked by commentators of the period) may now qualify as far more important for purposes of cultural history than the manifest content of any given symphony.